Diagrams.net: JGraph

-JGraph started as a pure Java language software project by Gaudenz Alder and as a University project in 2000 at ETH Zurich, Switzerland.
+JGraph started as a pure Java language software project by Gaudenz Alder and as a university project in 2000 at ETH Zurich, Switzerland.
 The initial public release of JGraph 1.0 was in May 2002.
 The original design for JGraph was to make it an architectural extension of the Swing Java-toolkit and its JTree class.

 mxGraph

 In 2005, development began on mxGraph, which is a graph drawing software library written in JavaScript using HTML5 and SVG technologies.
 The project was publicly released in 2006, and supported Firefox 1.5 and Internet Explorer 5.5.

-mxGraph was originally made available as freeware through a hosted demo of the software for online use, with publicly available source under a end-user license agreement for non-commercial use with the option to purchse a commercial license.
+mxGraph was originally made available as freeware through a hosted demo of the software for online use, with publicly available source under a end-user license agreement for non-commercial use with the option to purchase a commercial license.

-In 2009, mxGraph was open sourced under the Apache license.
+In 2009, mxGraph was open sourced under the Apache License.
 JGraph also bundled official ports of mxGraph in other languages including Java, C#, and PHP.

+In 2021, the mxGraph GitHub repository was archived by its owner and is now read-only.